mingonchung/mingonchung.github.io/_pages/research.md

 <h2 style="text-align: center;">Impacts on humans</h2>

-By assessing changes in ecosystem service flows to different beneficiaries across diverse nature-based solutions, my research project identifies a) how multiple ecosystem services are simultaneously managed to provide benefits for various beneficiaries and b) to whom subsidies are paid for ecosystem service restoration and risk reduction for climate change.
+By assessing changes in ecosystem service flows across diverse nature-based solutions, my research project aims to: a) identify how multiple ecosystem services can be simultaneously managed to benefit various stakeholders, and b) determine to whom subsidies should be paid for land restoration and climate risk reduction.
 Using engagement methods including social surveys, interactive workshops, and in-depth interviews, I examine which types of nature-based solutions are acceptable to local communities and how future adaptive management can produce essential ecosystem services for diverse stakeholders under global environmental changes.

 <p align="center">
  <img src="../images/Chung_et_al_2021_bmjgh_health.png" width="900px" alt="TradeHealth">